mbarrow1245/mbarrow1245/README.md

 # 💫 About Me:

-## Hello World! 🌎 I'm Monique Barrow 👋🏾
+## Hello World!
+I'm Monique Barrow

-I am a writer ✏️, gamer 🎮, introvert 🌻, and privacy enthusiast 🔐 who is learning to code!
-I'm learning to code because I want to understand technology better, build my own projects, and pursue a new career within programming.
-I'm so excited that I will be sharing my projects with the world and receive feedback.
+I am a writer, gamer, introvert, and privacy enthusiast who is learning to code!
+I’m learning to code because I want to have a better understanding of technology, build my own projects, and pursue a new career within programming.
+I’m so excited that I will be sharing my projects with the world and receive feedback.

 ---
 ## What am I working on? 🚀
-- Updating my portfolio
+- Recreating my portfolio
 - Enrolled in Harvard University's CS50's Introduction to Computer Science course on edX

 ---